instructlab/instructlab/docs/README-osbuild.md

 Check e.g. with `lsblk` where your USB drive is.
 Please be careful to take the correct device and repace `/dev/sd_SOMETHING` in the command below.
 WARNING!
-This will kill all data on the disk given!
+This will erase all data on the disk given!

 ```
 export IMAGEID=YOUR_IMAGE_ID_HERE